 -

-Do I need to become a member, in order to report to the credit bureaus?
+Do I need to become a member to report to the credit bureaus?

 -